 A few of the most popular attractions at Ogle’s Water Park were the RipTide Water Slide, Lil Tyke Lagoon and the Twin Twister slide.

 Today, if you’re looking to spend time at the old site of Ogle’s Water Park, you’ll need to head on over to Lumberjack Square, a family-friendly shopping center with retail shops and dining and Paula Deen’s Lumberjack Feud and Adventure Park.

 3. Mountain Ocean Wave Pool

 Even though it may seem like an ocean didn’t belong in Pigeon Forge, for a few years, the Mountain Ocean Wave Pool fit in just fine.
 When visitors wanted to take a swim in the ocean while spending time in the mountains, this was the perfect place to be.
 The attraction also offered an ice cream parlor, fast foods, a candy kitchen, arcade and gift shop.

 Today, if you’re looking to experience water rides, Dollywood’s Splash Country has become the most popular water park in Pigeon Forge, and one of the most popular Pigeon Forge attractions, welcoming millions of visitors each season.
-When you’re looking for fun in the sun, spend a day at Dollywood’s Splash Country and take a ride on more than 23 water adventure rides or spend a day relaxing under a canopy or lounging in the lazy river.
+When you’re looking for fun in the sun, spend a day at Dollywood’s Splash Country and take a ride on water adventure rides, spend a day relaxing under a canopy or lounge in the lazy river.

 4. Porpoise Island